-To develop both Gross Motor Skills (crawling, rolling, sitting up, walking) and Fine Motor Skills (pincer grasp, hand strength) infants must have Independent Play and Tummy Time.
+To develop both Gross Motor Skills (crawling, rolling, sitting up, walking) and Fine Motor Skills (pincer grasp, hand strength) infants must experience Independent Play and Tummy Time.
 This enables them to explore freely, work on their motor skills and reach their developmental milestones.

 Infants will spend a significant amount of their waking hours on the floor playing and exploring in a safe play area both inside, and outside in the shade.
 Infants must be able to be put down to play while in care.

 Infants must be able to take a full bottle of breastmilk or formula at appropriate intervals to begin care and/or drink milk and water from a cup, depending on their age.

 Baby Led Weaning: